 Definition: Fixed Income Trading is the practice of selling and buying a range of investment instruments under which the borrower/issuer is obliged to make payments of fixed amounts on a fixed schedule.
 That typically includes repayment of the principle amount on the maturity date as well as a fixed interest rate at some fixed interval (monthly, annually).

-We love to keep things really short, but provide links to learn more about your subject and to similar concepts.
+We like to keep things short, and provide links to learn more about your subject.

-© 2023 MBA Brief - Last updated: 14-4-2021 - Privacy | Terms
+© 2023 MBA Brief - Last updated: 31-5-2023 - Privacy | Terms